Support organization registration application workflow to prevent administrative scrivener law violations.

 - It is illegal for employees of registration support organizations to receive compensation for creating immigration submission documents.

-Amendment Law (Enforced on January 1, 8th year of Reiwa):
+Amendment Law (Enforced on January 1, 2026):

 **Common Risks in Registration Support Organizations (Specific Examples)**

-1. Violation under a different pretext:
+1. Violation under a different name:

 2. Cases including application agency in a "full-service package":